iterative/dvc.org/static/docs/command-reference/run.md

   relative to this directory.
-This value is saved in the `wdir` field of the stage file generated (as a relative path to the location of the DVC-file) and is used by `dvc repro` to change the working directory before executing the command.
+This value is saved in the `wdir` field of the stage file generated (as a relative path to the location of the DVC-file) and is used by `dvc repro` to change the working directory before executing the `command`.

-- `--no-exec` - create a stage file, but do not execute the command defined in it, nor take dependencies or outputs under DVC control.
+- `--no-exec` - create a stage file, but do not execute the `command` defined in it, nor take dependencies or outputs under DVC control.
 In the DVC-file contents, the `md5` hash sums will be empty; They will be populated the next time this stage is actually executed.
-This command is useful, if for example, you need to build a pipeline (dependency graph) first, and then run it all at once.
+This is useful if, for example, you need to build a pipeline (dependency graph) first, and then run it all at once.

 - `-y`, `--yes` (_deprecated_) - See `--overwrite-dvcfile` below.